Vladastos/oxmark/README.md

 Then you can use the `ox` command to navigate through your bookmarks.

+Well done!
+Now you can use the `bk` command to navigate through your bookmarks.

+### Adding Bookmarks

+Rustmarks uses a SQLite database to store bookmarks.
 To add a bookmark, use the `add` command:

 ```bash